Nguyễn Ngọc Loan: Later life

 In 1975, during the fall of Saigon, Loan approached the US Embassy for evacuation, but was refused, and he and his family escaped aboard an RVNAF airplane and eventually reached the US.
 There he moved to Dale City, Virginia.
 He then opened a restaurant named "Les Trois Continents" in the Washington, D.C. suburb of Burke, Virginia at Rolling Valley Mall.
 The restaurant served pizza, hamburgers, and Vietnamese cuisine, but was described as more of a pizzeria.
-Local critics were unimpressed with the quality of the food.
 Loan also worked as a secretary in a Washington company at this time.
 When interviewed, Loan stated "All we want to do is to forget and to be left alone".

 Adams later apologized in person to Loan and his family for the damage his photograph did to his reputation.

 House of Representatives member Elizabeth Holtzman forwarded a list of Vietnamese officials who may have committed war crimes (including Loan) to Immigration and Naturalization Service (INS).
 House of Representatives member Harold S. Sawyer later requested the Library of Congress investigate Loan.
 In 1978, the INS contended that Loan had committed a war crime, following a report by the Library of Congress which concluded that the summary execution of Nguyễn Văn Lém had been illegal by Vietnamese law, in an attempt to revoke his permanent resident status to ensure that he could not become a United States citizen.
 They approached Adams to testify against Loan, but Adams instead testified in his favor and Loan was allowed to stay.
 The deportation was halted by the intervention of United States President Jimmy Carter, who stated that "such historical revisionism was folly".

 Loan visited the Vietnam Veterans Memorial and praised it.

 In 1991, Loan closed his restaurant and retired after a decrease of business caused by increased publicity about his past.
 Adams recalled that on his last visit to the pizza parlor soon before it closed, he had seen written on a toilet wall, "We know who you are, you fucker".